cmu462/DrawSVG/README.md

 - As always, start early.
 There is a lot to implement in this assignment, and no official checkpoint, so don't fall behind!
 - Open `.../DrawSVG/CMU462/docs/html/index.html` with a browser to see documentation of many utility classes, especially the ones related to vectors and matrices.
 - Be careful with memory allocation, as too many or too frequent heap allocations will severely degrade performance.
+- Be careful with types (e.g. float, double, int, uint8_t), casting, and using the right functions for each type.
 - While C has many pitfalls, C++ introduces even more wonderful ways to shoot yourself in the foot.
 It is generally wise to stay away from as many features as possible, and make sure you fully understand the features you do use.
 - The reference solution is **for reference only**, and we compare your result to reference solution only qualitatively.
 It contains bugs, too, for example sometimes lines are not drawn when its endpoints are offscreen, and lines get thinner when supersampling.
 So don't panic if number of pixels different from reference seems large.
 Still, looking at that diff image could be a good sanity check.
 - We also mostly run your code with svg files in the `basic` folder, so don't worry too much about the hardcore ones.